 One of the main goals of this study abroad program has always been to increase children’s global mindset and cultural appreciation.
 In a world that is becoming more interconnected, the inclusion of all family members, teachers, and community members in the exchange is a crucial part to the program’s success and greater impact on society.
 The study abroad program has the potential to positively influence members of entire communities.

 Future Opportunities for Bilingual Students

-***(Crawford & Krashen, 2007) - Improvement of bilingual education - School-wide language policies that treat all languages with respect (ADD EXCHANGE AND CULTURAL ACCEPTANCE) Teachers to be trained better in language acquisition, understanding diversity, and effective practices in the classrooms.

-***(Hu, 2016) There are age-related factors that contribute to second language acquisition: cognitive, psychological and social factors including individual ability, language aptitude, personality, motivation, etc. This impacts pedagogy on second language teaching to students and how teachers can go about the process.

-for their futures and are for the rest of their lives.
+Second language acquisition has the possibility to open doors to social, economic, and personal opportunities (Lightbown & Spada, 2011).
+While some of these implications are yet to be seen for the group of students who participated in the study abroad in this survey, the analysis shows that their grades are higher than their classmates who did not participate.
+Moreover, these were not grades in their school in their home country with their native language, but in their exchange schools in Spanish.
+The participants of the study abroad program still outperformed their peers, even though they were in another country, with a different family, fully immersed in their second language.
+The participants of the study abroad program are more prepared for their futures and are equipped with the tools to be independent and confident global citizens for the rest of their lives.

 References